Limited Gradient Descent: Learning With Noisy Labels: Introduction

 \section{Introduction}

 Noisy labels tend to affect the generalization performance of machine learning.
-Errors of manual annotation are often inevitable.
+Errors are often inevitable in manual annotation.
+Moreover, many datasets are constructed by crawling images and labels from websites, and these often contain a considerable number of noisy labels (e.g., YFCC100M~\cite{thomee2015yfcc100m}, Clothing1M~\cite{xiao2015learning}).
 Therefore, research on learning with noisy labels has great importance.
-In this field, some works have employed clean samples to aid in learning~\cite{li2017learning,veit2017learning,xiao2015learning} or for verification~\cite{zhang2017mixup,tanaka2018joint}.
-However, in practical applications, clean verification sets are sometimes not readily available.
-In this paper, we focus on the learning of noisy labels without the use of clean samples.

 Deep neural networks (DNNs) have been applied to achieve breakthroughs in many fields.
 Many DNN-based methods have been proposed for learning with noisy labels.
-However, owing to the powerful fitting ability, DNNs may even memorize noise~\cite{zhang2016understanding}, which might hamper the learning of the main pattern (pattern of interest).
-A previous paper~\cite{arpit2017closer} reported that DNNs prioritize the learning of simple patterns over the memorization of noise.
-According to these characteristics of DNNs, Tanaka et al.~\cite{tanaka2018joint} proposed a supervised method that uses a clean verification set to search for the best stop timing of training.
+However, owing to the powerful fitting ability, DNNs may even memorize noise~\cite{zhang2016understanding}, which might hamper the generalization of the main pattern (pattern of interest).
+However, a recent work~\cite{arpit2017closer} further revealed that DNNs prioritize the learning of simple patterns over the memorization of noise.
+During training, the generalization performance of the main pattern increases first and then decreases.

+Traditional approaches~\cite{xiao2015learning,zhang2017mixup,tanaka2018joint} often employ a clean validation set to identify the best stop timing for learning, i.e., early stopping.
+However, these methods are almost sensitive to the validation sets.
+The quality of the validation set directly affects the generalization performance.
+In fact, it is cumbersome to produce a high-quality validation set, and in practice applications, clean validation sets are sometimes not readily available.

+In this work, we focus on the learning of noisy labels without involving clean samples.
+To estimate the best stop timing of training, we propose a method called limited gradient descent (LGD) based on the characteristic that a classifier learns the main pattern until the noise pattern begins to be memorized.
+This method hopes to monitor the learning progresses of the main and noise patterns.
+Unfortunately, samples of different patterns cannot be initially distinguished.